 One of the best ways to get ahead in your career after studying MBBS is being lucky enough to bag a scholarship to study abroad.
-Although most of such scholarships can only allow you to complete a Masters program in any course of your choice; usually public health and related courses.
+Although many scholarships can only allow you to complete a Master’s program in any course of your choice; usually public health and related courses.

-Don’t forget to read more about how to become eligible and apply for these scholarships on each of their websites which is attached on their descriptions.
+Don’t forget to read more about how to become eligible and apply for these scholarships on each of their websites which are attached to their descriptions.